Devilhar/factorio-cargo-drones/README.md

 You can find an example setup [here](example-setup.md)

 ### Limit Cargo drones per mooring
-You can set a limit of incoming Cargo drones to any mooring by sending the mooring a L signal.
+You can set a limit of incoming Cargo drones to any mooring by sending the mooring a [L] signal.
 - Any value over 0 will set the limit to that value
 - Any value below 0 will stop new Cargo drones from heading towards it
 - If the signal is 0, there is no limit

-Note that Cargo drones already tasked with going to a mooring will not stop or change task.
+Note that Cargo drones already tasked with going to a mooring will not stop or change task if the mooring is now above its limit.

+### Mooring priority
+You can set any mooring's priority to a number between 0 and 255 (inclusive) by sending it a [P] signal.
+Moorings with a higher priority signal will be targeted first by Cargo drones.

+Mooring priority defaults to 0 if no priority signal is sent.